Clune Park Estate

-The Clune Park Estate was a housing estate in the town of Port Glasgow, Inverclyde, Scotland.
-Constructed in the early 20th century, the estate fell into disrepair and was dubbed "Chernobyl" before its scheduled demolition in 2025.
+The Clune Park Estate was a housing estate in the town of Port Glasgow, Inverclyde, Scotland. consisting of around 430 residential properties across 45 tenement blocks in total.
+Constructed in the early 20th century, the estate fell into disrepair and was dubbed "Scotland's Chernobyl" before its scheduled demolition in 2025.

 History

 The estate was built after World War I by shipbuilding company Lithgows to house its workforce.
 The estate thrived in the 1920s.

 Clune Park Estate was once considered the cheapest property in Great Britain when one flat sold for £7,000 at auction.
 The estate became largely abandoned by the 1990s.

 The estate was inhabited until 2020.
 It was a site of urban exploration for many years.
 By 2022, there were 20 residents left.

 In November 2023, Inverclyde Council approved a redevelopment plan.
 By 2024, just five residents remained.
 On 11 April 2025, work began on the demolition of the estate.
-Contractors will demolish the listed former school and former church before moving to the 138 properties across the 15 tenement blocks.
+Contractors will demolish the listed former school and former church before moving to 138 properties across the 15 tenement blocks.
 The work is expected to take six months.